nesalexy/iOS.Patterns/README.md

-# There are such groups of templates:
+# There are such groups of patterns:

 1. Generating patterns: